pravega/pravega/documentation/src/docs/segment-store-service.md

 1. **Segment Store** receives append request with params: Segment Name, Payload and AttributeUpdates.
 2. **Segment Store** determines the ContainerId for the given Segment and verifies that the **Segment Container** is registered locally.
 If not, it returns an appropriate error code.
 3. **Segment Store** delegates request to the appropriate **Segment Container** instance.
-    a. **Segment Container** verifies that the Segment belongs to the Segment Container and that the Segment actually exists.
+    1. **Segment Container** verifies that the Segment belongs to the Segment Container and that the Segment actually exists.
 If not, it returns an appropriate error code.
         - During this process, it also get an existing Segment Id or assigns a new one (by using the **Segment Mapper** component).
-    b.
-Segment Container creates a `StreamSegmentAppendOperation` with the input data and sends it to the _Durable Log_.
+    2. Segment Container creates a `StreamSegmentAppendOperation` with the input data and sends it to the _Durable Log_.
-4. **Durable Log** takes the Append Operation and processes it according to the algorithm described in the [Durable Log](#Durable Log) section.
+4. **Durable Log** takes the Append Operation and processes it according to the algorithm described in the [Durable Log](#Durable_Log) section.
-    a.
-Puts it in its Operation Queue.
+    1. Puts it in its Operation Queue.
-    b.
-Operation Processor pulls all operations off the Queue.
+    2. Operation Processor pulls all operations off the Queue.
-    c.
-Operation Processor uses the _Data Frame Builder_ to construct _Data Frames_ with the operations it has.
+    3. Operation Processor uses the _Data Frame Builder_ to construct _Data Frames_ with the operations it has.
-    d. _Data Frame Builder_ asynchronously writes the _Data Frame_ to the _Durable Data Log_.
+    4. _Data Frame Builder_ asynchronously writes the _Data Frame_ to the _Durable Data Log_.
-    e.
-Upon completion, the following are done in parallel:
+    5. Upon completion, the following are done in parallel:
          - Metadata is updated.
          - The Operation is added to the _Memory Operation Log_ and _Read Index_.
          - An call that triggered the Operation is acked.
-    f.
-The above process is asynchronous, which means the Operation Processor will have multiple _Data Frames_ in flight (not illustrated).
+    6. The above process is asynchronous, which means the Operation Processor will have multiple _Data Frames_ in flight (not illustrated).
 It will keep track of each one's changes and apply or roll them back as needed.

 This process applies for every single operation that the **Segment Store** supports.
 All _modify_ operations go through the Operation Processor and have a similar path.